 A basic starting point is a good knowledge of your system when it is operating as normal.
 Unless you know how your environment “looks” and “behaves” when it is performing properly, it can be difficult to locate the problem when performance deteriorates.
 This means that you should spend some time investigating your system when it is running smoothly and ensure that collecting performance information is an ongoing task.
 This will provide you with a basis for comparison should the performance suffer.

-The following diagram illustrates the path that a request for CQ content can take - and therefore the number of different elements which can impact the performance.
+The following diagram illustrates the path that a request for AEM content can take, and therefore the number of different elements which can impact the performance.

 Volume The amount of output that is processed and delivered by the system.